kevinlewis13/SCSSFRCSS/README.md

-Sassifrass
+SCSSFRCSS
 ==========

-Welcome to Sassifrass.
+Welcome to SCSSFRCSS.

-Sassifrass is an open source, basic Sass file structure influenced by SMACSS.
+SCSSFRCSS is an open source, basic Sass file structure influenced by SMACSS.

 Many thanks to the teachings of Dale Sande, AKA [anotheruiguy](https://speakerdeck.com/anotheruiguy).
+Props to jdubjdub for the name.

 Copyright (c) 2014 Brian Studwell